——————

 Fence Post and Footing Design Guide for Wind and Ice Loading

-Considered “non-building structures”, the design of fence posts and post footings are often relegated to design by rules of thumb that do not take into consideration site-specific environmental factors, soil strengths, and the aerodynamic properties of the fencing materials.
+Considered “non-building structures”, the design of fence posts and post footings are often relegated to design by rules of thumb that do not take into consideration site-specific environmental factors and the aerodynamic properties of the fencing materials.
+Proper design can prevent expensive overdesign or short lived under design that blows over in the first storm.

 Why use this Guide?